Considering emotional state as well as functional needs.

 In order to create a website that meets the needs of the organization, we have to first understand the needs and mindset of the user, and how those things impact their willingness to engage with the site.

 Consider a user who is visiting the website for a hospital.
 There are a million different reasons for visiting a hospital website, and many of them involve some measure of stress.
 Maybe you’ve received a diagnosis and are looking for the best possible care.
 Maybe you’ve been referred to this hospital, but you don’t know where to physically go.
-Maybe a loved one has been admitted and you trying to sort out finances.
+Maybe a loved one has been admitted and you're trying to sort out finances.
 Maybe you just need a number to call in a hurry.

 In any of these situations, a website user could very well feel anxious, worried, overwhelmed, or even scared.
 Websites dealing with healthcare play an increasingly important role in today's digitally oriented world, and website visitors are expecting empathy to play a role as well.
 If a user's emotional state is not being considered above all else, healthcare websites will fail to create those connections and build trust.